Transportation in the San Francisco Bay Area: Public transportation

 Public transportation in the San Francisco Bay Area is quite extensive, including one rapid transit system, three commuter rail lines, two light rail systems, two ferry systems, Amtrak inter-city rail services, and four major overlapping bus agencies, in addition to dozens of smaller ones.
 Most agencies accept the Clipper Card, a reloadable universal electronic payment card.

 An extensive rail infrastructure that provides a mix of services exists within the nine Bay Area counties.
 Bay Area Rapid Transit, commonly known as BART, provides rapid transit service between San Francisco and Contra Costa, Alameda, San Mateo, and Santa Clara counties.
 Caltrain, which runs on the right-of-way of the historic Southern Pacific Railroad, provides commuter rail service on the San Francisco Peninsula, linking the cities of San Francisco, San Jose, Gilroy, and numerous peninsula cities in between.
 The Millbrae Intermodal Terminal provides transfers between Caltrain and BART.
 The Altamont Corridor Express, commonly known as ACE, also provides commuter rail service, but from the Central Valley into Silicon Valley, terminating at San Jose's Diridon Station.
 To the north, Sonoma–Marin Area Rail Transit (SMART) line provides commuter rail service in Sonoma and Marin counties.

 In addition, Amtrak has a presence throughout the Bay Area.
-There are two intercity services, the Capitol Corridor connects Bay Area cities to Sacramento and the San Joaquins connects to cities across the San Joaquin Valley.
-Additionally, there are two long-distance services, the Coast Starlight offers service to Seattle and Los Angeles, while California Zephyr runs to Chicago via Denver.
+There are two intercity services: the Capitol Corridor connects Bay Area cities to Sacramento, and the Gold Runner connects to cities across the San Joaquin Valley.
+Additionally, there are two long-distance services, the Coast Starlight offers service to Seattle and Los Angeles while California Zephyr runs to Chicago via Denver.